Inferring the nature of active neutrinos: Dirac or Majorana?: A detailed study of the decay B0 ---> mu- mu+ nu nubar

 confirming our expectation in Eqs.~\eqref{eq:B2B-helicity-dist-D}, \eqref{eq:B2B-helicity-dist-M}.
 The similarity between Fig.~\ref{fig:B2B-angular-distribution} and Fig.~\ref{fig:Sth-dist} is unmissable.

 Integrating over the currently unobservable angle $\theta$ in Eq.~\eqref{eq:angular-distributions-b2b} we get the muon energy distributions for Dirac and Majorana cases,

 which are shown in Fig.~\ref{fig:energy-dist}.
 It is also clear that there is still non-zero difference between muon energy distributions for Dirac and Majorana cases.
 Thus, this back-to-back muon energy distribution can be explored to distinguish between Dirac and Majorana neutrinos, and this difference is a direct consequence of the antisymmetrization of the decay amplitude for Majorana neutrinos.
 Therefore, the back-to-back muon energy distribution also probes the quantum statistics of the Majorana neutrinos.
+While observing the neutrino energy distribution we are not using Eq.~\eqref{eq:general-DMCT}, instead we are utilizing Eq.~\eqref{eq:DTneqET} directly to distinguish between Dirac and Majorana neutrinos.
+Also note that the available phase space, as shown in Fig.~\ref{fig:angular-distribution} is nonnegligible and the effect of $m_\nu$ on the phase space can be neglected.

 \paragraph{Branching ratio and experimental feasibility:} The branching ratios of the back-to-back configuration for Dirac and Majorana cases are estimated to be,